Horndean: Politics

 Since 2024, Horndean has been in the East Hampshire constituency for elections to the House of Commons and the MP is Damian Hinds of the Conservative Party.

 Media

 ITV Meridian and BBC South are the local ITV and BBC television franchises.
-ITV Meridian and BBC South is received from the Rowridge transmitting station, on the Isle of Wight (though some parts towards Clanfield use the Horndean relay transmitter, which uses Rowridge as the signal feed for the relay station).
+Both are received from the Rowridge transmitting station, on the Isle of Wight (though some parts towards Clanfield use the Horndean relay transmitter, which uses Rowridge as the signal feed for the relay station).

 Radio services are received from Chillerton Down, on the Isle of Wight.

 The local newspapers and publications are The Village News (free) and The News.